 While more than three-quarters of the UK can now get superfast broadband, large swathes of the country can still only access ADSL.
 These are typically rural areas, where the distance from the telephone exchange means that speeds can slow to a crawl.

 Ofcom’s figures reveal that, although average speeds in rural areas are improving, the gap between them and urban areas has got wider (26.4Mbps vs 9.9Mbps) over the last year.
 In 2010, the government announced an £830 million strategy designed to improve this situation.

 The plan was meant to ensure that by 2015, 90% of the population would be able to access superfast speeds of 24Mbps or more, and everyone would be able to get at least 2Mbps.
 However, the National Audit Office revealed that the rollout was about two years behind schedule and only nine of 44 rural areas had high-speed internet by 2015.
 The target of 90% of premises was achieved by June 2016.
-Phase 2 target of 95% is set for the end of 2017 but is still not complete.
+Phase 2 target of 95% was set for the end of 2017 but is still not complete.

 This content was last reviewed on 08/03/2022